YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

    -JN[LFILE]
    -R[EGION]

--FILE and -REGION act together with one or more of the SET action qualifiers:
+FILE and REGION act together with one or more of the SET action qualifiers:

 .. code-block:: none